meetalodariya/google-contacts-client/README.md

 **This app is still under verification by google developers team**.
 And it usually takes about a week to get the verification.
 So, while on google consent screen whenever you see the prompt **"This app isn't verified"**, click on **advanced** and then **click "Go to Google Contacts OAuth (unsafe)"**

+Google OAuth requires the user to be redirected to OAuth2 consent screen for signing in to google account So, Signing in cant be possible with user's google account's credentials.

 # Getting Started

 Following instructions will help you to set up this project on your local